Friday, September 24, 2021

 Mihai and his maternal grandmother, Eufrosina, circa 1978.

 From September to June, Mihai and his brother lived in Craiova with Pia and Silviu but from June to September, the boys stayed with their maternal grandmother in her house in Viștea.
-(I'm including a map for some reference since I understand that it's hard to find Romania on a globe, much less figure out the location of Oltenia in relation to Transylvania.)
+(I'm including a map for some reference since I understand that it's hard enough to find Romania on a globe, much less figure out the location of Oltenia in relation to Transylvania.)

 For reference, we are currently in Obedin which is just outside of Craiova.
 Viștea is between Sibiu and Brașov.